spiffe/tornjak/docs/tornjak-quickstart.md

 ### Applying and connecting to the Tornjak agent

-First, we must add the configmap:
+First, we must add the ConfigMap:

 ```
 ➜  quickstart git:(master) ✗ kubectl apply -f tornjak-configmap.yaml